bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

 GraphRenderer's ``node_renderer``/``edge_renderer``.

 For example, "Zachary's Karate Club graph" dataset has a node attribute named "club".
-It's possible to hover these information using the node attributes converted in ``from_networkx``.
+It's possible to hover this information using the node attributes converted in ``from_networkx``.
 Similarly, node/edge attributes can also be used for color information.